openedx-unsupported/devstack/README.rst

     make discovery-shell

+If you would like to use your own custom environment variables for the shell you can set them in the ``.term_envs.example`` file.
+More information can be found in that file.

 To see logs from containers running in detached mode, you can either use "Kitematic" (available from the "Docker for Mac" menu), or by running the
 following: